BMW finance chief sees risks to its Russian business

-FRANKFURT, March 19 BMW's finance chief said any worsening of the crisis between Ukraine and Russia, one of its fastest growing markets, would jeopardise the car maker's outlook, while its CEO urged for a diplomatic solution to the conflict.
+FRANKFURT BMW's (BMWG.DE) finance chief said any worsening of the crisis between Ukraine and Russia, one of its fastest growing markets, would jeopardise the car maker's outlook, while its CEO urged for a diplomatic solution to the conflict.

 On Tuesday a Ukrainian serviceman was killed in Crimea when a base still held by Kiev came under attack in the main town of Simferopol, the first death on the peninsula from a military clash since Russia seized control three weeks ago.